volpino/Ciciol/README.md

 Contribute
 ----------

-Writing a plugin for Ciciol is very easy!
+Writing a plugin for Ciciòl is very easy!
 Start having a look at the existing plugins.
 Feel free to fork this repo, open issues and send pull requests